neherlab/pangraph/docs/docs/pypangraph/t06-junctions-intro.md

 When comparing closely related bacterial genomes, the core genome is often largely **syntenic** — long stretches of conserved blocks appear in the same order across isolates.
 Between these conserved blocks, segments of **accessory** DNA (insertions, deletions, mobile elements) vary from one genome to another.

 The largely conserved order of core segments provides a natural **frame of reference** to meaningfully break down and compare local accessory variation across isolates.
-To this end we introduce the concept of a **junction**: a region of the graph encompassing two adjacent core blocks.
+To this end we introduce the concept of a **junction**: a region of the graph delimited by two consecutive core blocks.

 ## What is a junction?

-A **junction** is defined as the part of the graph spanning two consecutive core-blocks.
-It starts and ends with the **two flanking core blocks** that serve as anchor points, and can contain various degrees of accessory diversity in-between.
+A **junction** is defined as the part of the graph "between" two consecutive core-blocks.
+It starts and ends with the **two flanking core blocks** that serve as anchor points, and contains all accessory diversity in-between.

 ![junction scheme](../assets/pp_t6_junction_scheme.png)

 ### Unique identifiers for junctions: core edges

-A graph can contain a large amount of junctions.
-How to uniquely identify them?

-The defining feature of a junction are the two flanking core blocks.
+A graph can contain a large number of junctions, but each is uniquely defined by the two flanking core blocks.
 Their identity and _orientation_ determines the identity of the junction.

 We call a **core edge** the oriented adjacency relation of two core blocks, neglecting accessory blocks in-between.
 In the example below, core blocks `X` and `Y` form a core edge with orientation `[X+|Y-]`.